anuvind2973/Web-Application-Security/Insecure Deserialization/Escalating PHP Deserialization to Authentication bypass and PHP Type Juggling Vulnerabilities.md

 #33 Authentication bypass

-<p align="justify"> Besides RCE, unserialize() issues are often used to bypass authentication controls of an application.
+<p align="justify"> Besides RCE, unserialize() issues are often used to bypass the authentication controls of an application.
 There are two ways to do this: by manipulating object properties that are used as access control, and by utilizing type juggling issues to trick an application.
 Both methods rely on the fact that the end-user can control the object passed into unserialize().</p>

 ### Manipulating object properties to bypass authentication